 Most of the members of your crew are pretty reasonable.
 They appreciate that you care about their safety and they try to take care of themselves.
-But every once in a while, you may have to work with a guy who thinks more about how to make his co-workers laugh than how to work safely.
+But every once in a while, you may have to work with someone who thinks more about how to make their co-workers laugh than how to work safely.

 - Have you ever told a worker: “You should get some rest tonight,” and heard the reply: “I’ll sleep when I’m dead.”